konodyuk/obsidian-text-expander/README.md

 # Text Expander Plugin
 The plugin replaces shortcuts of format `{{<text>}}` on <kbd>Tab</kbd> press.
 The replacement can be either static text or the result of execution of arbitrary commands.

+> ⚠️ Currently, the plugin supports Windows only partially.
+See the Known Issues section.

 ## Use Cases
 -   Shortcuts for static text templates: `{{trigger}}` -> `Some template text`
 -   For dynamic values: `{{now}}` -> `14:23`, `{{date}}` -> `2021-01-15`